 The IRS can serve as a guide for claiming children on taxes.
 In many cases, however, the delineation isn’t so clear — especially in the case of shared custody.

-Often, a state divorce court will order that the custodial parent give the dependency exemption to the noncustodial parent, but ultimately federal law determines who claims a dependency exemption.
-IRS rules state that to give up the dependency exemption, the custodial parent must sign a release of exemption claim, IRS Form 8332, and attach that form to the tax return.
-Once that form is filed, the custodial parent can’t claim the child tax credit for that child.
+Often, a state divorce court will order that the custodial parent gives the dependency exemption to the noncustodial parent, but ultimately federal law determines who claims a dependency exemption.
+IRS rules state that to give up the dependency exemption, the custodial parent must sign a “release of exemption” claim, or IRS Form 8332, and attach that form to the tax return.
+Once that child tax credit form is filed, the custodial parent can’t claim the child tax credit for that child.